Alvernaviridae

 Alvernaviridae is a family of non-enveloped positive-strand RNA viruses.
 Dinoflagellates serve as natural hosts.
-There is one genus in this family, Dinornavirus, which contains one species: Heterocapsa circularisquama RNA virus 01.
+There is one genus in this family, Dinornavirus, which contains one species: Heterocapsa circularisquama RNA virus 01 (Dinornavirus heterocapsae).
 Diseases associated with this family include host population control, possibly through lysis of the host cell.

 Structure

 Viruses in Alvernaviridae are non-enveloped, with icosahedral and spherical geometries, and T=3 symmetry.
 The diameter is around 34 nm.

 Genome

 Genomes are linear and non-segmented, around 4.4kb in length.

 Life cycle

 Viral replication is cytoplasmic.
 Entry into the host cell is achieved by penetration into the host cell.
 Replication follows the positive-strand RNA virus replication model in the cytoplasm.
 Positive-strand RNA virus transcription is the method of transcription.
 The virus is assembled in the cytoplasm.
 Dinoflagellates serve as the natural host.